President Donald Trump calls off US peace talks with Taliban | DW | 07.09.2019

 "If they cannot agree to a ceasefire during these very important peace talks, and would even kill 12 innocent people, then they probably don't have the power to negotiate a meaningful agreement anyway," he continued.

-It would have been a major break with past US-Taliban negotiations had Trump met Taliban leaders in the United States as the militant group's leaders have insisted on holding discussions in third countries.
+It would have been a major break with past policy regarding the Taliban had Trump met the group's leaders in the United States as the militant group's leaders have insisted on holding discussions in third countries.
 Had such a meeting taken place, it would have come just days before the 18th anniversary of the September 11, 2001, terror attacks in the United States that left nearly 3,000 dead.
-The Taliban offered shelter in Afghanistan to al-Qaeda militants before and after the terror attacks.
+The Taliban offered shelter in Afghanistan to al-Qaeda militants before and after they conducted those terror attacks.

 Read more: US emphasizes the need for a 'good deal' with Taliban